 There are two types of Alerts you can create:

-📩 We are considering adding alerts for additional options; if you have ideas on what other alerts you would like to see, then please let us know!
+📩 We are considering adding additional Alerts; if you have specific ideas in mind, please let us know!

 An individual Experience

-If you have not yet connected your Slack account you will be prompted to do so.
-Learn more about that integration here.
+💡 If you don't have your Slack account connected, you will be prompted to do so before selecting a Slack channel to receive your Alerts.

-Once you have created your Alert, you will start receiving notifications in the channels you set.
-Here's an example of a Slack notification
+Once you have created an Alert, you will receive notifications in the channels you set.
+Here's an example of Alert, received on email and Slack:

 Which Chameleon user created the Alert (